 Just to the south of Primm sits the Ivanpah Dry Lake.
 It is thirteen square miles and almost entirely in California.
 The dry lake bed, which has a flat, smooth surface, is a stark beautiful contrast to the jagged mountain ridges on its east and west flanks.
-After heavy rains in 2004 and 2005, the lake filled with water.
+After heavy rains in 2004 and 2005, the lake filled with water, but it's usually bone dry with a smooth surface.

 The lake is a popular place for land sailing and kite buggying.
 Land sailing, also known as sand yachting or land yachting, is using the wind to power a wheeled vehicle through the use of a sail.
 Vehicles typically use three wheels and function much like a sailboat.